PoisotLab/ms_network_prediction/manuscript.md

 [@Araujo2019StaDis].
-Reliable predictions about how ecological networks will change over time will give us critical information that could be communicated to decision-makers and the scientific community about what are future environmental risks awaiting and how to mitigate them [@Kindsvater2018OveDat].
-Not only this, but how biodiversity is structured influence the functioning of the whole ecosystem, community stability and persistence [@Thompson2012FooWeb; @Stouffer2010UndFoo].
+Reliable predictions about how ecological networks will change over time will give us critical information that could be communicated to decision-makers and the scientific community about what future environmental risks we are awaiting and how to mitigate them [@Kindsvater2018OveDat].
+Not only this, but how biodiversity is structured influences the functioning of the whole ecosystem, community stability and persistence [@Thompson2012FooWeb; @Stouffer2010UndFoo].
 Will climate change impact the distribution of network properties (e.g. connectance)?
 If so, which regions or species groups need special conservation efforts?
 These